deusg/multiple-counter/README.md

 4. If the user decides to continue, the program increments the counter and continues counting.
 5. If the user chooses to quit, the program terminates.

+## Purpose:

+This script is useful for scenarios where users need to generate sequences of numbers in multiples of a specific value.
+It provides a simple and interactive way for users to generate such sequences, allowing them to specify the starting value and the interval between consecutive numbers.

 ## Credits
 This project was inspired by the book "Creative Coding in Python" (Chapter 3, Page 80).